dinarrahman30/Simple-Car-Modelling-AR/README.md

 # Simple-Car-Modelling-AR
-Ini adalah aplikasi AR simple berbasis marked target buatan saya, dengan menggunakan Unity dan Vuforia Engine
+This is a simple AR application based on marked targets made by me, using Unity and Vuforia Engine As the final project of the DTS FGA Metaverse Engineer 2023 training.